-- Add the red wine, and simmer until the wine has evaporated, about 10 minutes more.
-If you’d like, toss the bay leaves and thyme sprigs.
-(I usually forget, so I’ve made a game that whichever kiddo gets the bay leaf gets to make a wish).
+- Add the red wine and simmer until the wine has evaporated, about 10 minutes.
+If you’d like, toss in the bay leaves and thyme sprigs.
+(I usually forget to remove the bay so I’ve made it a game: whichever kiddo gets the bay leaf gets to make a wish.)

-- Carefully sprinkle the flour over the onions, a bit at a time, stirring well, until all of the flour has incorporated.
+- Carefully sprinkle the flour over the onions a bit at a time, stirring well, until all of the flour is incorporated.
 I like to use a mesh strainer to really sprinkle it on without lumps.
-Reduce heat to low, and cook for about five minutes or so.
-Stir in beef broth.
+Reduce heat to low, and cook for about 5 minutes or so.

 © 2012 Jan Charles